FOREX-Dollar near two-month highs on relative strength of U.S. recovery

 The view was bolstered by moves in Washington toward fast-tracking more stimulus spending that contrasted with concerns about extended European lockdowns and expectations for a decline in euro zone growth this quarter.

-The dollar was little changed at $1.2038 per euro EUR=EBS early in the Asian session, after strengthening to $1.20115 overnight for the first time since Dec.
+The dollar was little changed at $1.2043 per euro EUR=EBS in the Asian session, after strengthening to $1.20115 overnight for the first time since Dec.
 1.

-The greenback's advances come despite a rise in equities amid improving risk sentiment, defying the currency's historic inverse directional relationship with stocks.
+The greenback's advances come despite a rally in equities amid improving risk sentiment, defying the currency's historic inverse directional relationship with stocks.

 However, many analysts expect the correlation to reassert itself as the year progresses, and for the dollar to decline as global growth recovers amid massive fiscal stimulus and ultra-easy monetary policy.